-What's the Best Way to Communicate With The Firm?
-So we have two methods of communication at the firm we have email and we have phone calls we don't have text messages and the reason we don't have text messages is, because text messages are very hard to track internally and we like for all of our calls and all of our emails to come in and be documented so that they go into your file and that if for some reason.
-I'm out of the office one day our senior attorney can pick up the file can read through the notes and the history of communications and be in lockstep with me and the decisions that "I would make on the course your matter" So the best way to handle communications from a firm is by segregating what the best type of communication is for longer explanatory things? and things that are better reduced to writing we prefer email it helps get thoughts in order and we can more easily move emails under the file although emails take a lot of time to compose sometimes so we tend to shy away from those.
+So we have two methods of communication at the firm: we have email and we have phone calls.
+We don't have text messages and the reason we don't have text messages is because text messages are very hard to track internally and we like for all of our calls and all of our emails to come in and be documented so that they go into your file.
+If for some reason I'm out of the office one day, our senior attorney can pick up the file, can read through the notes and the history of communications, and be in lockstep with me and the decisions that I would make on the course of your matter.
+So the best way to handle communications from our firm is by segregating what the best type of communication is for longer explanatory things and things that are better reduced to writing, we prefer email.
+It helps get thoughts in order and we can more easily move emails under the file, although emails take a lot of time to compose sometimes so we tend to shy away from those.